mmuller88/mmblog/content/newsletter-19/index.md

 <https://www.wiz.io/blog/securing-aws-lambda-function-urls>

-Nice roundup about what are vulnerbalities from AWS Lambda Function Urls
+Nice roundup about what are vulnerabilities from AWS Lambda Function Urls

 Thanks a lot to the author [Amitai Cohen](https://www.wiz.io/blog/author/amitaico/)